 Understand the consequences to your research project budget for not applying what you learn in this class

-Note that two of the courses are only offered once a month.
+Note that two of the courses are only offered once a month, and the first two are prereqs for the latter.
 Therefore, planning is essential (which you will find is a common theme to a strong safety program).
 You can check your training records online at Training Central.
+Non-NMSU personnel can also request access to training at Training Central by looking for “Not an NMSU employee?” then selecting “Sign up here” and answering the questions that follow.

 It is also highly recommend that you watch the video “Experimenting with Danger” by the U.S. Chemical Safety Board, which analyzes a number of fatal incidents in chemical laboratories on college campuses.